SteeltoeOSS/Steeltoe/src/Configuration/src/Encryption/README.md

-# Configuration Encryption Resolver .NET Configuration Provider
+# Encryption .NET Configuration Provider

-This project contains an Encryption resolver configuration provider.
+This project contains a configuration provider that decrypts encrypted values in configuration.
 For more information on how to use this component see the online [Steeltoe documentation](https://steeltoe.io/).